How is Zeffy free?

 To create a compelling proposal, focus on the given elements:

-Start by presenting your nonprofit organization, its mission, programs, and the real-world outcomes it drives.
+• Introduce your nonprofit: Present your organization, its mission, programs, and the real-world outcomes it drives.
 Include case studies, data, and stats to emphasize the difference you’ve made in society, the problems you’ve addressed, and the people you’ve helped.

-Explain how the corporate partnership will help them.
-What will working with your nonprofit help the company earn in terms of its own goal?
+• Explain why you’re the ideal fit: Explain how the corporate partnership will help them.
+What will working with your nonprofit help the company earn in terms of its goal?
 Talk about the impact the business will be able to make in the community.

 If you want to secure funds for a specific project, such as adding a new wing to a school, you can provide the corporate sponsor with naming rights.